New Radiations: Reception

 Nicole Sacks of Mxdwn commented, "The production of New Radiations is exactly what it needs to be.
-Marissa Nadler does not stray from the overall theme to prove a point; she remains consistent and true to her sound," and Floods Kyle Lemmon remarked, "Much of the album finds Nadler inhabiting distressing character studies as she plucks at her guitar and wrestles with the current state of America through obscured lyrics—a standby scenario for her in the past as both a painter and songwriter."
+Marissa Nadler does not stray from the overall theme to prove a point; she remains consistent and true to her sound," and Flood Magazines Kyle Lemmon remarked, "Much of the album finds Nadler inhabiting distressing character studies as she plucks at her guitar and wrestles with the current state of America through obscured lyrics—a standby scenario for her in the past as both a painter and songwriter."

 New Noises Kevin L. Jones assigned the album a rating of 4.5 out of five and stated, "With its giant soundscapes and Nadler's heavenly harmonies, listening to it while cruising the desert promises to be a positively cosmic experience," calling it "an exploration of atmospheres for Nadler's voice, and not just cavernous ones."
 Andrew Sacher of BrooklynVegan remarked that the album "hits as hard as anything I've ever heard from her," and is a return "to something more isolated."